Popular piety: Roman Catholic practices

-Relation to the liturgy

 The Second Vatican Council asked that popular Catholic devotions "should be so drawn up that they harmonize with the liturgical seasons, accord with the sacred liturgy, are in some fashion derived from it, and lead the people to it, since, in fact, the liturgy by its very nature far surpasses any of them."

 The Catholic Church has declared popular piety "a true treasure of the People of God" and decried the attitude of "certain persons concerned with the care of souls who scorn, a priori, devotions of piety which, in their correct forms, have been recommended by the magisterium, who leave them aside and in this way create a vacuum which they do not fill."

-Furthermore, The Directory declares that manifestations of popular piety "are subject to the jurisdiction of the local ordinary.
-It is for him to regulate such manifestations, to encourage them as a means of assisting the faithful in living the Christian life, and to purify and evangelize them where necessary."
+Furthermore, the heretofore mentioned Directory declares that manifestations of popular piety "are subject to the jurisdiction of the local ordinary.
+It is for him to regulate such manifestations, to encourage them as a means of assisting the faithful in living the Christian life, and to purify and evangelize them where necessary".

 In application of this principle, members of the Church, clergy or laity, individuals or groups, must obtain the local ordinary's permission to promote prayers, formulas or private initiatives in this field.
 On a level beyond the confines of single dioceses, competence belongs to the Congregation for Divine Worship and the Discipline of the Sacraments.

+Pope Francis reflects on the consolation of Christ as a popular Catholic devotion, asking that "no one make light of the fervent devotion of the holy faithful people of God, which in its popular piety seeks to console Christ".

 Practices of popular piety

-The Directory on popular piety and the liturgy devotes separate chapters to consideration of practices associated with the liturgical year, such as processions, the way of the cross or the crib, the veneration of the Mother of God, the veneration of the other saints, beatified and the holy angels, the suffrage for the dead, as well as shrines and pilgrimages.
+The Directory on popular piety and the liturgy devotes separate chapters to consideration of practices associated with the liturgical year, such as processions, the Way of the Cross or the crib, the veneration of the Mother of God, the veneration of the other saints, beatified and the holy angels, the suffrage for the dead, as well as shrines and pilgrimages.

 Under the heading The language of popular piety, it speaks of gestures, texts and formulae, song and music, sacred music, sacred places and sacred times.

 For an overview of some practices that form part of Catholic popular piety, see Catholic devotions.